 The lodge offers both morning and afternoon game drives with qualified field rangers.
 We has 5 great game drives with our ranger Jason - we saw three leopards in just 16 hours!

 After breakfast, guided game walks are also on offer or you can relax at on the veranda or pool deck.

-You can read about our Umkumbe Lodge Trip here.
+You can read our Umkumbe Lodge trip report here.